When the Body Keeps the Score on Overcontrol

 An overcontrolled temperament is one where the nervous system is calibrated toward high threat-sensitivity and strong self-regulation.
 In practice, this tends to look like:

-This style often develops early.
-It was adaptive.
-It helped you stay safe, meet expectations, and manage environments that required vigilance.
 The problem is that a nervous system running in low-grade alert mode rarely gets to fully rest.
 Over time, that sustained activation raises the body's sensitivity to pain signals, even when there is no ongoing physical injury.

 Neuroplastic Pain: When the Brain Learns the Wrong Lesson.

-Gordon calls this neuroplastic pain.
+Alan calls this neuroplastic pain.
 The brain, attempting to protect you from danger, keeps sending pain signals long after the original cause has healed, or sometimes when there was no structural cause to begin with.
 This is not weakness.
 It is not imagined.
 It is the brain's alarm system doing its job too well.

 A landmark 2021 randomized controlled trial published in JAMA Psychiatry tested Gordon's approach, called Pain Reprocessing Therapy.
 The results were striking: the majority of participants with chronic back pain experienced significant relief, and many became pain-free.
 These are outcomes rarely seen with standard medical treatment for chronic pain.